connorkauf/simulicore/README.md

    cd CompactSuite
    ```

-   For the purposes of this document, the top directory is marked as `compact_suite_root`
+   For the purposes of this document, the top directory is marked as `<compact_suite_root>`.

-4. Open file
+3. Open file

    ```sh
    <compact_suite_root>/3rd/mkl.lin.cmake